 Protein Type

-When it comes to types of whey protein, there are three options: whey concentrate, whey isolate, and whey hydrolysate.
+When it comes to different types of protein, there are three options when it comes to whey.
+Below, we’ll outline whey concentrate versus isolate versus hydrolysate.

-Whey concentrate is typically higher in calories and better for those who want to gain weight, while isolate and hydrolysate are trimmed down in fat and carbs (as well as lactose and sugar) for those who are more conscious of those macros.
+Whey concentrate is typically higher in calories and better for those who want to gain weight, while isolate and hydrolysate are trimmed down in fat and carbs (as well as lactose and sugar) for those who are more conscious of those macros or those seeking the best low-carb protein powders.
 And if digestion is of particular concern, whey hydrolysate allows for optimal processing and absorption — more so than either concentrate or isolate.

 Even though hydrolysate and isolate are leaner versions of whey, that doesn’t mean they aren’t good for muscle building and bulking up.
 Since whey isolate and hydrolysate both have a higher concentration of protein, they do contain more grams of protein per scoop, and can also be used for building lean muscle mass.